Who doesn’t love the UK and its capital city, London?

 If you hear an Englishman say, “It’s gone all pants,” that means it’s gone bad.
 Example: The weather’s gone all pants.
 Translation: The sky is grey and it’s starting to rain.

 Biscuits are what we call cookies or crackers.
-I became addicted to McVitie’s Rich Tea Biscuits which is a lot like a flat, round animal cracker.
+I became addicted to McVitie’s Rich Tea Biscuits which is a lot like a flat, round, animal cracker.
 One friend told me she thinks they’re hard as a rock and taste like cardboard.
-You’re supposed to dunk them in your tea, I said.
+You’re supposed to dunk them in your tea, I replied.
 That’s why they are called Rich TEA biscuits.

 You’ll want to get this one right: a bathroom is a loo (or you can say toilet or even ladies’/men’s room), but “where’s the bathroom” just doesn’t really hit the mark.
 It took me a minute to get this one right but it made a difference.
 So buy one of those little phrasebooks and study up.